 VS (Very Special), VSOP (Very Superior Old Pale), and XO (Extra Old) are age designations for Cognac.
 VS indicates a Cognac aged for at least two years, VSOP for four years, and XO for a minimum of ten years, all referring to the age of the youngest eau de vie used in the blend.

 Traditionally, Cognac is served at room temperature in a tulip glass or a balloon snifter, which allows the spirit's aromas to concentrate and enhances the tasting experience.
 However, it can also be enjoyed in cocktail drinks or over ice, depending on personal preference.
 You can also serve Cognac in many types of wine glasses.

 Once opened, Cognac doesn't go bad, but it can oxidize over time, which may slightly alter its taste and aroma.
 Therefore, it's best to consume an opened bottle within six months to a year and store it upright in a cool, dark place to maintain its quality.
 Most types of liquor can go bad, so be sure that you have a consumption and storage plan in place.

 Cognac: A Nice Addition to Your Beverage Menu

 In simple terms, Cognac is a special type of brandy that’s been wowing people for hundreds of years.
-It's made with lots of care, from growing the grapes, making the wine, distilling it twice, to aging it in oak barrels for years.
+There are many brandy benefits, you should check out, too.
+Cognac is made with lots of care, from growing the grapes, making the wine, distilling it twice, to aging it in oak barrels for years.
 Each sip you take has a story behind it, a story of time, tradition, and meticulous craft.

 The BinWise Pro platform, when used alongside the BinScan mobile app, can bring efficiency to your inventory program.
 Furthermore, the BlueCart order management system empowers you to preemptively manage orders, determine your reorder point, and strategize for potential food supply chain disruptions.